NASA Mars helicopter Ingenuity: How to watch first flight on another planet

-NASA hopes to achieve "the first powered, controlled flight on another planet" on Monday, April 19, when its Ingenuity helicopter attempts to take flight over Mars.
+NASA hopes to achieve "the first powered, controlled flight on another planet" on Monday, when its Ingenuity helicopter attempts to fly over Mars.
 If you want to watch the momentous flight, here's how you can follow along.

 The small rotorcraft hitched a ride to Mars under the belly of the Perseverance rover, which dropped it off on the surface about a week ago.
 The two machines posed for a picture together.
 The rover will act as a witness to Ingenuity's efforts to get off the ground.